enkidevs/curriculum/Linux/Networking and Security/ssh-remote/proxifying-ssh-connections.md

 This allows a user to log in to a remote host using another host as below:

 ```
-$ ssh -t hostA 'ssh hostB'
+$ ssh -t hostB 'ssh hostC'
 ```
-If `w` (who) is issued on hostB, hostA would appear in the `FROM` field.
+If `w` (who) is issued on hostC, hostB would appear in the `FROM` field.

 The `-t` option is mandatory in this case to force pseudo-terminal allocation and be able to work in an interactive shell.
 If you intend to run a non-interactive command like `ls` or `cat` it's possible to omit the `-t` option:

 ```
-$ ssh hostA ssh hostB 'ls -lah'
+$ ssh hostB ssh hostC 'ls -lah'
 ```

 ---
 ## Revision

 If you are using a middle server to connect to a third, what username will appear on the third server’s connections list?

 ???
+*the middle server’s username
 *your username
-*the middle server’s username
 *the third server’s username